woheller69/maps/README.md

 - Navigation is not available, only turn-by-turn direction list
 - WebRTC isn't blocked due to WebView limitations
 - Cache isn't cleared due to resource/data considerations, however could allow tracking without other data (cookies)
-  - Manually clear app cache if necessary, may be addressed in future

 Credits
 -------